 Hotels in Nigeria range from the acceptable to the very good, and in some places there is not a huge amount of choice.
 Water and electricity may not always work, especially at the same time, and the attitudes of hotel staff towards rectifying issues can be very different to what we would expect at home.
 Again, your guide will be best placed to deal with issues but bear in mind that in some parts of the country Nigeria only just functions and it may not be possible to solve all problems that you encounter.
 Nigeria is an entity unto itself, and if you can accept this and see its many frustrations as part of the fun in travelling in a completely untouristed destination, you’ll enjoy the trip more.

 We keep a very close eye on the travel advice issued by the UK Foreign and Commonwealth Office so that we can keep you up to date with any warnings.
-At the time of writing the FCO does not advise against travel to any parts of Nigeria that we visit on our tour.
+At the time of writing the FCO advise against travel to some parts of Nigeria that we visit on our tour.

 This relates to advice from the British government – other nationalities need to check the stance of their own governments.